Previous dayApril 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 19:55 UTC on April 19, 2026, a magnitude 4.9 tremor occurred south of the Kermadec Islands.
-It ranks as the fifth largest event in the current dataset.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at -32.408°N, -178.088°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 4.9 earthquake south of the Kermadec Islands at 19:55 UTC on April 19, 2026.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: -32.408°, -178.088°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19